subfuzion/appmesh-blog/colorapp/walkthrough.md

 ![appmesh-xray-service-map-2](appmesh-xray-service-map-2.svg)

 AWS X-Ray is a valuable tool for providing insight into your application request traffic.
-See the [AWS X-Ray docs] to learn more how you can instrument your microservice applications so you can analyze the effects of traffic shaping using App Mesh.
+See the [AWS X-Ray docs] to learn more instrumenting your own microservice applications to analyze their performance and the effects of traffic shaping with App Mesh.

 ## Review